 - Xylophone - Cutting and great for film score-like things

+This together with Cinesamples' "Cinebrass Pro" are my major brass workhorses.
+This set includes solo, and groups.
 This is the first time I've seen a sample of a cimbasso.
 If you know what that is - you'll know why you want it!

 I do use these.
 They have a decent amount of articulations...
 I'm also likely to use the basic Symphonic Orchestra samples, or even the Garritan samples if the line isn't super-exposed, and I need to get an expressive performance in quickly.